NATO: Weekly Piracy Update

 Early registration with MSCHOA before entering the HRA and regular reporting to UKMTO are highly recommended, as per Section 5 of BMP4.
 Prudent and timely implementation of all recommended actions and ship hardening measures in BMP4 can make the important difference of being approached, attacked, or pirated.
 NSC would like to remind masters that BMP4 highly recommends maintaining maximum vessel speed when transiting the High Risk Area (HRA) to prevent pirate boardings.

-Masters are reminded that a large number of fishing vessels operate in the Southern Red Sea (SRS), Bab al-Mandeb (BAM) and up to 50 nm off the west coast of India.
+Masters are also reminded that a large number of fishing vessels operate in the Southern Red Sea, Bab al-Mandeb and up to 50 nm off the west coast of India.
 Fishing vessels may approach a merchant ship in order to maximise fishing opportunities or to safeguard fishing nets.
-Fishing off India is generally carried out by mechanized boats and single hull boats with outboard motor carrying 4-5 crew using long lines.
-Masters are requested to ensure they distinguish between fishing vessels and potential pirates when able; fishermen may carry small arms.
+Fishing off India is generally carried out by mechanized or single hull boats with outboard motor carrying 4-5 crew using long lines.
+Masters are requested to ensure they distinguish between fishing vessels and potential pirates; fishermen may carry small arms.

-If any incident occurs, Masters are requested to report immediately to UKMTO via telephone and provide the details of the incident.
-This will ensure the information is provided to other ships in the area for their awareness and vigilance.
-If Masters are safely able to take pictures and/or video of the suspicious activity, please provide these via email to UKMTO (email@example.com), the NATO Shipping Centre (firstname.lastname@example.org) and MSCHOA (email@example.com).
+As noted above, if an incident occurs, Masters are to report immediately to UKMTO via telephone and provide as much information as possible and as accurate regarding the incident.
+This will ensure the information is quickly provided to other ships in the area for their awareness and vigilance.
+If Masters are safely able to take pictures and/or video of the suspicious activity, please provide these via email to UKMTO at firstname.lastname@example.org, NSC (NATO Shipping Centre) at email@example.com and Maritime Security Centre Horn of Africa (MSCHOA) at firstname.lastname@example.org.
+This information will be used by Counter Piracy forces to combat piracy activity.